SHARE-BASED COMPENSATION AND EMPLOYEE BENEFIT PLANS

 2021 Equity Plan

-In connection with the Business Combination, the Board adopted, and its shareholders approved, the 2021 Equity Incentive Plan (the “2021 Equity Plan”).
+In connection with the Business Combination, the Company's Board adopted, and its shareholders approved, the 2021 Equity Incentive Plan (the “2021 Equity Plan”).
 A total of 31,900,000 Ordinary Shares are authorized and reserved for issuance under the 2021 Equity Plan which provides for the grant of stock options (either incentive or non-qualified), stock appreciation rights (“SARs”), restricted stock, restricted stock units (“RSUs”), performance shares, performance share units and other share-based awards with respect to the Ordinary Shares.
 Shares associated with underlying awards that are expired, forfeited, or otherwise terminated without the delivery of shares, or are settled in cash, and any shares tendered to or withheld by the Company for the payment of an exercise price or for tax withholding will again be available for issuance under the 2021 Equity Plan.
+The purpose of the 2021 Equity Plan is to promote the interests of PSSA and its shareholders by providing the Company with a means to attract and retain employees, officers, consultants, advisors and directors who will contribute to its long-term growth and success and providing such individuals with incentives that will align with those of the Company's shareholders.

-Non-cash share-based compensation expense recognized by the Company for the three and six months ended June 30, 2022 was $6.7 million and $12.5 million, respectively.
-Compensation expense is recognized based upon probability assessments of PBNQSOs that are expected to vest in future periods.
+Non-cash share-based compensation expense recognized by the Company during the year ended December 31, 2022 and 2021 Successor Period was $14.6 million and $3.6 million, respectively.
+The total tax benefit recognized during the year ended December 31, 2022 and 2021 Successor Period related to non-cash share-based compensation expense was $1.5 million and $0.3 million, respectively.
+Compensation expense is recognized based upon probability assessments of PBNQSO that are expected to vest in future periods.
 Such probability assessments are subject to revision and, therefore, unrecognized compensation expense is subject to future changes in estimate.
-As of June 30, 2022, there was approximately $42.7 million of total unrecognized compensation expense related to non-vested PBNQSOs expected to vest, which is expected to be recognized over a weighted-average period of 2.4 years.
+As of December 31, 2022, there was approximately $26.0 million of total unrecognized compensation expense related to non-vested PBNQSO expected to vest, which is expected to be recognized over a weighted-average period of 1.9 years.

 Founder Advisory Amounts